pcmillerAcme/docs/index.md

 ## /orders/**[#]**/fbx/**[TS]**

 This resource is an alias to /orders/**[#]**/fbx.
 This is a convenience resource which is helpful in some programmatic circumstances to bypass the caching mechanism of client-side frameworks.
-By putting any timestamp (TS) value after fbx, the client code is forced - through this resource alais - to always get the latest /orders/**[#]**/fbx.
+By putting any timestamp (TS) value after fbx, the client code is forced - through this resource alias - to always get the latest /orders/**[#]**/fbx.
 Example URL:

     https://api.acme.codes/orders/1444979323_ODFAUQSE/fbx/1464382911